 Wed, 9/25/2019 - 6:00pm - 9:00pm

 Green Building United provides an open call for nominations every year for the Groundbreaker Awards.
-Check back in mid- to late Summer 2020 and submit a nomination to recognize built projects and/or community leadership in sustainability and green building!
+Check back in late Summer / early Fall 2020 and submit a nomination to recognize built projects and/or community leadership in sustainability and green building!

 The Groundbreaker Awards recognizes and celebrates green building leadership, innovation, and impact in greater Philadelphia, Lehigh Valley, and Delaware.